werpu/jsfs_js_ts/README.md

 reimplementation of jsf.js

 The main goal is maintainability.
-It omits legacy browsers with IE11 being the future the baseline for the moment.
+It omits legacy browsers with Edge 14 and Ecmascript 2015 being the browser and ES baseline for the moment.

 It uses functional constructs on micro scale to keep the maintainability and uses my own [mona-dish](https://github.com/werpu/mona-dish/) project as core framework base, to avoid unnecessary colliding dependencies.

-I might roll in MonaDish in the future via npm, but for now simply having it in the codebase suffices and prevents collisions with other frameworks.

 But it still uses classes modules and inheritance for code structuring.